blueripple/blueripple-research/br-2021-A/posts/StateSpecific1/inputs/post_afterSigStates.md

 turnout gaps and WA, IL, MA, NH, and FL have clearly negative state-specific turnout gaps.

-Let’s drill down on these in even more detail.
-First, for the postive state=specific gaps, we examine how much of each comes from higher-than-expected VOC turnout and how much from lower-than expected WHNV turnout.

-One hypothesis we have is that the state-specific gaps reflect some balance between voter-suppression and organizing in each state.
+One hypothesis we have is that the state-specific gaps reflect a push and pull between voter-suppression and organizing in each state.
 That might be reflected somewhat in this list: there is strong and consistent organizing in the swing-states, like PA and MI, and organizing in GA was obviously a big factor.
 There's a history of Black-voter-organizing in AL which might explain the positive state-specific effect.
-CO might have a smaller-than-expected gap because of universal mail-in voting, though so does WA, NV and OR.
+CO might have a smaller-than-expected gap because of universal mail-in voting, though WA, NV and OR also have universal vote-by-mail.

-On the negative side, it's less clear, though FL has a long and storied history of voter suppression.
+On the negative side, it's less clear, though FL has a long and sordid history of voter suppression.
+M

 ## The Big Questions
 - What is or isn't happening in CO, AL, PA, GA and MI to improve turnout gaps?